ebezzam/slm-controller/README.md

 GS, SGD and DPAC are all implemented inside `slm_controller/neural_holography/algorithms.py` and PyTorch modules that go along with them are provided in `slm_controller/neural_holography/module.py`.
 CITL on the other hand is located in a separate script `slm_controller/neural_holography/train_model.py`.
-Usage examples will be presented in the subsequent [Example scripts](#example-scripts) section.
+This script is currently not fully compatible with our setup and hence does crash for now when computing the loss.
+This will be fixed in a next step.
+Usage examples of all those features will be presented in the subsequent [Example scripts](#example-scripts) section.
 Note that for now those methods are only intended to be used with the `Holoeye LC 2012` and the `Thorlabs DCC3260M` camera, hence some parameters are hardcoded to use those devices.
 In a later stage of the